red-kite-solutions/stalker/CONTRIBUTING.md

 By default, Stalker uses the variables from _[devspace.base.yaml](./devspace.base.yaml)_.
 To ensure a smooth experience, you must first create a copy of _[devspace.dev.yaml.template](./devspace.dev.yaml.template)_ and rename it as _devspace.dev.yaml_.
 This file will hold your personal configurations.
 Any variables defined in this file will override the ones found in _devspace.base.yaml_.

-For instance, overwriting the `FM_ENVIRONMENT` variable with the value `dev` instead of the default `prod` will create a default account with the following credentials at startup.
+For instance, overwriting the `JM_ENVIRONMENT` variable with the value `dev` instead of the default `prod` will create a default account with the following credentials at startup.

 Some of these environment variables are certificates and keys for the different connections in the cluster.